winhan-nation/winhan-nation/README.md

-- 👋 Hi,My name is winhan.Graduated from the University of London Metropolitan University.and got a Bachelor of Business Computing and Information System(B.C.I.S).
+- Hi,My name is winhan.Graduated from the University of London Metropolitan University.and got a Bachelor of Business Computing and Information System(B.C.I.S).
-- 👀 After graduating from university,I have an interest in the web application area.
-- 🌱 I’m currently learning Python with Odoo framework
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- Currently working as PLSQL Deverloper in Singapore.

 <!---
 winhan-nation/winhan-nation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.